-- Checking the completed joint for adherence to tolerances and specifications. - Following the correct company, site, specification and legislative quality requirements.
+- Using the correct tensioning tools. - Checking the completed joint for adherence to tolerances and specifications. - Following the correct company, site, specification and legislative quality requirements.

 S8 Undertake the testing and inspection of the fabricated and or installed pipework using the appropriate techniques